avic7/MpaleTech-Post-Pandemic-Analysis/README.md

 ### Maximizing Product Offerings

-- Expand High-Performing Categories: Increase product variations in JBL Earbuds, Anker USB-C Chargers, and ASUS ProArt Displays, which together contribute 72% of total revenue.
-Focus on bundling accessories with premium products to encourage higher basket sizes and repeat purchases.
+- Expand high-performing categories like JBL Earbuds, Anker Chargers, and ASUS Displays which drive 72% of total revenue by introducing product variations and bundling strategies to boost basket size and repeat purchases.
-- Optimize Low-Performing Products: Reevaluate pricing and promotion strategies for products like the Sony WH-1000XM5 Headphones and LG UltraFine 5K Monitor, which contribute less than 1% of total revenue despite decent order volumes.
+- Optimize or reposition low-performing products such as Sony WH-1000XM5 and LG UltraFine 5K Monitor by reassessing pricing, promotional tactics, and inventory alignment to improve their contribution.

 ### Customer Growth and Retention

-- Boost Repeat Purchases: Develop targeted re-engagement campaigns for customers with single purchases, leveraging loyalty data to create personalized incentives.
-Introduce tiered rewards within the loyalty program to encourage higher frequency of purchases.
+- Boost repeat purchases by launching re-engagement campaigns for one-time buyers, using loyalty data to craft personalized incentives and introducing tiered rewards to drive purchase frequency.
-- Revitalize Customer Acquisition: Strengthen underutilized marketing channels, particularly affiliate (3% of sales) and social media (1%), by partnering with influencers and offering enhanced commission rates.
-This will diversify acquisition efforts beyond the dominant direct channel (83% of sales).
+- Revitalize acquisition channels like affiliate (3% of sales) and social media (1%) through influencer partnerships and improved commission structures  reducing reliance on the dominant direct channel (83%).
-- Leverage Core Customer Insights: Analyze purchasing behaviors of loyalty members, who show a higher AOV ($551 vs $546 for non-loyalty), to tailor marketing messages and drive upselling strategies.
+- Leverage loyalty purchasing insights to tailor marketing strategies and upsell opportunities, capitalizing on the higher AOV among loyalty members ($551 vs. $546).

 ### Loyalty Program Enhancements